Laboratory of Fish Protistology

 We use transcriptomics and proteomics in combination with in vitro and in vivo experiments to better understand how myxozoan proliferative stages in carp blood are able to multiply rapidly in the host and to use resources effectively, while avoiding host immune defense mechanisms.
 Our model organism, S. molnari uses highly derived cytoplasmic actin to generate a completely novel type of cellular motility, which is of great importance for evading the attachment and lysis by host immune cells (Hartigan et al. 2016, Sci Rep 6:39093).
-Apart from this motility, S. molnari uses a wide repertoire of proteolytic enzymes to survive and propagate in the host blood, some of which are expressed only during proliferation and are of particular importance to the early propagation of the parasite infection in fish (Hartigan et al. 2020, BMC Genomics 21:404; Bartošová-Sojková et al. 2021, Biology 10:110; Esterbauer et al. 2020, Microorganisms 8:1502).
-We are currently describing and characterising some proteases and specific protease inhibitors biochemically.
+Apart from this motility, S. molnari uses a wide repertoire of proteolytic enzymes and their inhibitors to survive and propagate in the host blood, some of which are expressed only during proliferation and are of particular importance to the early propagation of the parasite infection in fish (Hartigan et al. 2020, BMC Genomics 21:404; Bartošová-Sojková et al. 2021, Biology 10:110; Esterbauer et al. 2020, Microorganisms 8:1502).
+We are currently describing and characterizing some proteases and specific protease inhibitors biochemically and structurally.
 The main source of nutrients for the parasite's blood stages are red blood cells (Korytar et al. 2020, Parasite Immunol, 42:e12683).
 Their immunological responses and energy transfer/nutrition roles are under further investigation.
-In parallel, we explore the immunological reaction of carp to S. molnari which exists of several phases, an initial covert infection with minor prinflammatory characteristics which is skewed to a strong anti-inflammatory type once proliferative blood stages occur (Korytar et al. 2019, Parasit Vect 12:208).
-Additionally, we expanded the available knowledge of the kinetics of leukocytes subpopulations during the model infection and evaluated their proliferative capacity in main lmphoid organs. the proliferation led to a substantial increase in the number of circulating B lymphocytes producing S. molnari specific antibodies.
+In parallel, we explore the immunological reaction of carp to S. molnari which exists of several phases, an initial covert infection with minor proinflammatory characteristics which is skewed to a strong anti-inflammatory type once proliferative blood stages occur (Korytar et al. 2019, Parasit Vect 12:208).
+Additionally, we expanded the available knowledge of the kinetics of leukocytes subpopulations during the model infection and evaluated their proliferative capacity in main lymphoid organs.
+The proliferation led to a substantial increase in the number of circulating B lymphocytes producing S. molnari specific antibodies.
 These antibodies, exerting potent killing capacity in vitro, do not prevent the proliferation of the parasite in vivo, indicating a possible antibody evasion strategy employed by the parasite.
 Current work focuses on the characterization of changes in the antigenic composition during the parasite's life cycle and its impact on B cell responses.